EyasuTeshome/shifttracker/becoming-a-remote-professional/take-professional-photo-v2.md

 ### Submission Instructions

 1. Use the instructions above to take or select a great professional photo.
+If you need to make minor edits to your photo, open a photo editor (like the free Pixlr Editor) and upload your photo.
 2. Upload your professional photo online.
 3. Ensure that the link to your photo is accessible to **anyone with the link**.
 If you have uploaded it to Google Drive, you may need to manually change the Share settings.